ritwikraha/Manim-Scripts/README.md

 # Manim-Scripts
-This repository is for random or otherwise scripts for generating beautiful videos using Manim
+This repository is for random or otherwise scripts for generating beautiful videos using Manim.

 --
 Usage :